artistho/Experimeting-OpenVINO/README.md

-# Experimeting-OpenVINO
+# Tensorflow-Walkthroughs
-Experimenting Intel OpenVINO using tf.
+Learning and experimenting TF2.0.